INTRODUCTION

 THE LONG-TERM BENEFITS OF VITAMIN D FOR OVERALL HEALTH

 Vitamin D’s benefits extend beyond immune support.
-It promotes bone health by aiding calcium absorption, improves mental health by reducing the risk of depression and may even lower the risk of certain chronic diseases like heart disease and diabetes.
+It promotes bone health by aiding calcium absorption, improves mental wellbeing by reducing the risk of depression and may even lower the risk of certain chronic diseases like heart disease and diabetes.
 Ensuring adequate vitamin D intake is an investment in your long-term health and wellbeing.

 CONCLUSION